pranjal-s/CGNES/assembly/README.md

 ### Usage

-1. Experimentally guided calculation of simulation units and model parameters is done in param/param.xlsx.
+1. Experimentally guided calculation of simulation units and model parameters is done in param/param.ods.
 The parameters have already been input into the files downstream.

-2. Next, the gen/ne_csk_make/README.md and gen/pc_make/README.md have
-   instructions on generating the initial configurations (data/ne_csk.data and data/pc.data) of the nuclear components.
+2. The gen/README.md has instructions on generating the initial configuration (data/ne.data).

-3. Next, the sim/README.md has instructions on assembling the nuclear components into the CGNP structure (data/init.data).
+3. Next, the sim/README.md has instructions on simulating assembly of NE.

-4. Finally, the viz/README.md has instructions on visualization of the assembled structure.
+4. Finally, the viz/README.md has instructions on visualization of the assembly of NE.

 5. The data/* directory (created at runtime) stores all numerical output.
 A description of files expected to be output in this directory is included